-Recognizing that SBIRT can help to save lives, the National Council for Behavioral Health, with funding from the Substance Abuse and Mental Health Services Administration (SAMHSA), launched the Achieving SBIRT Practice Transformation project.
+Recognizing that SBIRT can help to save lives, the National Council for Mental Wellbeing, with funding from the Substance Abuse and Mental Health Services Administration (SAMHSA), launched the Achieving SBIRT Practice Transformation project.
 The project, designed to understand the barriers to increased use of SBIRT in primary care, confirmed that widespread adoption has been hindered by a lack of clear, uniform implementation guidelines.

 In response to these findings, the National Council, with guidance from a panel of esteemed experts, developed “Implementing Care for Alcohol and Other Drug Use in Medical Settings: An Extension of SBIRT,” a guide for primary care.
 This builds on the successful management of depression and anxiety in primary care using collaborative care principles and measurement-based care, moving toward more comprehensive care of people with SUD.

 “’Implementing Care for Alcohol & Other Drug Use in Medical Settings: An Extension of SBIRT’ gives primary care clinicians a step-by-step guide to assessing alcohol and other drug use as part of standard practice, and can be used by any primary care organization or office”, said Linda Rosenberg, president and CEO of the National Council.